 About two of every three counties in Alabama are dry.
 That is, they prohibit the production, distribution and sale of alcohol.

-However, Alabama permits the sale of fireworks, tobacco and firearms.
+But the state permits the sale of fireworks, tobacco and firearms.
 And it does so with virtually no restrictions.

 For example, there is no state permit required to purchase or carry rifles and shotguns.
 There is no licensing of owners of rifles or shotguns.
 And there’s no registration of such deadly weapons.
 And no state permit is needed to buy a handgun.
 There is no licensing of handgun owners.
 Nor any registration of handguns.
 Even young children can carry and use dangerous firearms.
 1